apache/incubator-heron/docs/developers/compiling/docker.md

 you've done that, follow the instructions in the [Docker documentation](https://docs.docker.com/engine/articles/dockerfile_best-practices/).

-You should make sure that your `Dockerfile` specifies all of the following:
+You should make sure that your `Dockerfile` specifies *at least* all of the
+following:

 1. The OS being used in a [`FROM`](https://docs.docker.com/engine/reference/builder/#from) statement.